Patria Pasi variants

 The Patria Pasi is a military armoured personnel carrier.
 It was the choice of the Finnish Defence Forces to replace its aging Soviet BTR-60s.
-It was a result of the commercial competition between two Finnish companies, a tractor manufacturer Valmet and the lorry manufacturer Sisu, which won the contract with its prototype.
+It was a result of the commercial competition between two Finnish companies, a tractor manufacturer Valmet and the lorry manufacturer Sisu Auto, which won the contract with its prototype.

 Prototypes and series

 Patria Pasis have been produced in various models for various purposes.
 Originally Panssari-Sisu, was not produced by Patria, but by Sisu, a lorry manufacturer.
 The other entry as a possible armoured personnel carrier replacement for the Finnish Defense Force's BTR-60 was Panssari-Valmet, which did not win the competition.

 Technically the variants of Pasi are marked with two letters XA, which means cross-country armoured vehicle, the first and second number means the power in tens of kilowatts.
 Therefore, Pasi XA-180 means that it is a cross-country armoured vehicle (XA) having an engine capable for 180 kW (18× 10 kW).
 The last number, 0, means that XA-180 is the first version of the 180 kW Pasi's.